Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to add a further row to the corresponding attribute where you can enter or select the desired value.

 - [CANCEL]
-  Click this button to cancel adding variants and close the *Select values* wizard window.
+  Click this button to cancel adding variants.
+The *Select values* wizard window is closed.

 - [NEXT]
   Click this button to proceed to the next step.
 The *Summary* wizard window is displayed.